Home / Brush-Footed (Nymphalidae) / Meadow Fritillary (Boloria bellona)

 Quick Facts

-Distribution Common in Mexico, found throughout Central and South America
+Distribution Though commonly found in Mexico, the Meadow Fritillary’s range extends throughout Central and South America.

-Host plants Violet plants including northern white violet (Viola pallens) and woolly blue violet (Viola sororia)
+Host Plants They have a particular affinity for violet plants, including the northern white violet (Viola pallens) and woolly blue violet (Viola sororia).

 Did You Know?